DimitrivC/Final_Project/README.md

 ### Main
 @@ Main picture
 The user create various charities by clicking on the button "Add charity."
-Charities can be selected via an API: http://developer.everydayhero.com/charities/ or she can add her own charities by adding the name herself.
+Charities can be selected via an API: http://developer.everydayhero.com/charities/  (such as some charity, other charity or another one in the picture) or she can add her own charities by adding the name herself.

-For each option there will be several outcomes that might come about if the user chooses that particular option.
+For each charity there will be several outcomes that might come about if the user chooses that particular option.
 For example, the charity: completely achieves what is promised; almost achieves what is promished; ....; fails completely to achieve what is promised; makes matters worse.

 For each outcome the user has to insert the probability of it happening if she donates to that particular charity.
 The total has to be a 100, and the user has to insert an integer.
 If a user exceeds 100 she's notified.
 It is shown how many percentage has to be diveded amongst the outcomes with no assigned probability.
 Suppose that the user has no idea, then the user can press the button "No clue!", in which case the percentages are divided equally amongst all options.